NLP-Research07/X-MuTeST/README.md

 ## Main Annotation Task

 ### Annotation Setup
-- Each post was annotated by three annotators to ensure reliability.
+- Each token was annotated by three annotators to ensure reliability.
 - Annotators marked specific tokens (words or phrases) they deemed important for classifying the post as hateful, offensive, or normal.

 ### Conflict Resolution
 - **Rationale Selection**: In cases of disagreement over token selection, tokens were included if they appeared in at least two of the three annotators’ rationale sets.
 This majority voting approach ensured a balanced and representative rationale selection.
-- **Class Labels**: For class labels (hateful, offensive, normal), majority voting was applied.
-Posts with no clear majority label (e.g., all three annotators chose different classes) were excluded from the dataset to maintain quality and consistency.

 ### Quality Assessment
-- The inter-annotator agreement for token-level rationales was measured using **Krippendorff’s α**, which was calculated at **0.46**, a value comparable to or higher than prior hate speech datasets.
+- The inter-annotator agreement scores were calculated using Cohen’s Kappa for pairwise comparisons between annotators, while the overall agreement was assessed using Fleiss' Kappa method.

 ---